 For more information or to make a referral for traditional IOP/ OP, including the Adolescent IOP, call 215-451-7100.

 NET addresses Opiod Use Disorders in the IOP, OP, and Residential levels of care by offering one of three medications (suboxone, methadone, or vivotrol) in addition to intensive treatment .
 Click here for more information about treating Opiod use Disorders and Medication Assisted Treatment options at NET.

-NET Centers operates a Certified Community Behavioral Health Clinic (CCBHC) at our Spring Garden location.
-As such, the Outpatient Mental Health services, Intensive Outpatient (Addictions Services) and Outpatient (Addictions Services) offered at this location are enhanced as part of the CCBHC.
-The CCBHC is a pilot program being implemented in partnership with the Substance Abuse and Mental Health Services Administration (SAMHSA), Pennsylvania Department of Human Services (DHS), and Community Behavioral Health (CBH).
-Pennsylvania is one of only eight states selected to be in the pilot and NET is one of only eight provider organizations selected in Pennsylvania.
-We operate the only CCBHC in Philadelphia.
+NET Centers operates an Integrated Community Wellness Center (ICWC) at our Spring Garden location.
+As such, the Outpatient Mental Health services, Intensive Outpatient (Addictions Services) and Outpatient (Addictions Services) offered at this location are enhanced as part of the ICWC.
+The ICWC is a pilot program being implemented in partnership with the Pennsylvania Department of Human Services (DHS) and Community Behavioral Health (CBH).

 Medication-Assisted Treatment (MAT) is an option that supports recovery for individuals diagnosed with an Opiod Use Disorder.
 This approach is most successful when combined with intensive treatment as provided in the IOP and OP programs.
 NET can also integrate medication to treat Opiod Use Disorder into the Residential level of care.